for Sunday 26th June 1966

 Winston G's third release, which failed to reach the Fab Forty, was a Les Reed and Barry Mason composition enhanced by funky horns.
 The 1967 follow-up was called, intriguingly, Mother Ferguson's Love Dust.
 Winston also recorded as Winston G and the Wicked.

-Another DJ climber that never made the Fab Forty, listed in The Record Collector Price Guide as Turning Round.
-The single was recorded by the band's original line-up of Roy Daniels (vcls), Terry New (lead gtr), Roger Charles (bass) and Brian Allen (drms).
+Turning Round which can command a price of £30+) was recorded by the band's original line-up of Roy Daniels (vcls), Terry New (lead gtr), Roger Charles (bass) and Brian Allen (drms).
 Wishful Thinking had two further excursions on the Big L playlists for October 9th '66, and April 16th, 1967, (the second band line-up) but they made no musical impression till 1969, when their forth line-up achieved an overseas hit, Hiroshima.
 Taken from their album of the same name, the single was a huge hit in Germany.
 Full Wishful Thinking profile is on the Fab for April 16th, 1967.

 Aboard the Galaxy